catalyzeio/policies/source/sections/01-introduction.md

 Platform Customers utilize hosted software and infrastructure from Datica to deploy, host, and scale custom developed applications and configured databases.
 These customers are deployed into compliant containers run on systems secured and managed by Datica.
 Datica does not have insight or access into application level data of Platform Customers and, as such, does not have the ability to secure or manage risk associated with application level vulnerabilities and security weaknesses.
 Datica makes every effort to reduce the risk of unauthorized disclosure, access, and/or breach of Platform Customer data through network (firewalls, dedicated IP spaces, etc) and server settings (encryption at rest and in transit, OSSEC throughout the Platform, etc).

-Platform Customers will receive various Services from Datica, which include Backup Service, Logging Service, IDS Service, and Disaster Recovery Service.
-These services are standard and Platform Customers must sign utilize them in order for Datica to manage these areas of security and compliance.
+Platform Customers will receive various services from Datica, which include Backups, Logging, IDS, and Disaster Recovery.
+These services are standard and Platform Customers must utilize them in order to maintain compliance.

 ## 1.2 Platform Add-ons